biotope/biotope-element/docs/styling.md

 Web components use a shadow DOM to write their HTML.
 The shadow DOM has some interesting features that make it very different from writing to an element using `innerHTML`.
-Styling-wise, the shadow DOM scopes the style, so that styles from the page does not leak into the component and style and vice-versa.
+Styling-wise, the shadow DOM scopes the style, so that the page's style does not leak into the component and vice-versa.

 However, applying styles to any HTMLElement is just like applying styles to any `biotope-element` component.
 You basically have two approaches: the `style` element and inline styling - with the same